 Rotary Park, Tai Mo Shan Country Park

-The gorgeous Rotary Park, which itself is a part of the Tai Mo Shan Country Park, has a total of 38 sakura trees which you can enjoy as you walk the park trail.
-It might be one of the hardest hikes in Hong Kong, as the peak is 957 metres tall, but the panoramic views of Tsuen Wan and Tsing Yi dotted with delicate blossoms, make it worth it.
-The species of cherry trees have been brought over from the mountainous regions of Taiwan.
-There are also options for BBQs and camping if you wish to make a trip out of it!
+The gorgeous Rotary Park, which itself is a part of the Tai Mo Shan Country Park, has a total of 38 sakura trees that you can enjoy as you walk the park trail.
+It might be one of the hardest hikes in Hong Kong, as the peak is 957 metres tall, but the panoramic views of Tsuen Wan and Tsing Yi dotted with delicate blossoms make it worth it.
+The species of cherry trees has been brought over from the mountainous regions of Taiwan.
+There are also options for barbecues and camping if you wish to make a trip out of it!

 Kwan Kung Pavilion, Cheung Chau

 Did you know your favourite island is home to 10 cherry trees?
 Yes!
 Near Kwan Kung Pavilion, which has a peaceful temple dedicated to the ‘God of War’, Kwan Tai, you can find the common species Prunus campanulata.
-This cherry blossom is deep red and bell-shaped, which makes for gorgeous photos, especially as it contrasts with the iconic red temple.
+This cherry blossom is deep red and bell-shaped, which makes for gorgeous photos, especially when set against the iconic red temple.
 They come in clusters of two to six flowers and usually bloom in the first week of March to April’s end.
 So for a day of fun, food and flowers, head over to Cheung Chau this spring!